LaunchCodeEducation/linux/content/configurations/ubuntu/user-login/index.md

 last_edit_date: # just the date is enough (don't worry about the time portion)
 ---

-Once you reach the user login page you can hit the `enter` key or click `student` to login.
+After your machine boots up for the first time, or after you have completed the Ubuntu installation you will be greeted with the typical Ubuntu user login screen:

 ![user-login](pictures/user-login.png?classes=border)

+You can login by hitting the `enter` key or click `student` to login.

 ## User Password